TakiraMcCoy/osticket-prereqs/README.md

 Step 1:

-Setup the virtual machine in Azure by first creating a resouce group.
+-Setup the virtual machine in Azure by first creating a resource group.

-Name the resouce group and select the region.
+-Name the resource group and select the region.

-Then create the first Virtual machine within the this RG.
+-Then create the first Virtual machine within the this RG.

-It should be a Windows 10 computer with 2-4 Virtual CPUs.
+-It should be a Windows 10 computer with 2-4 Virtual CPUs.

-Create the user name and password for loging into this VM.
+-Create the user name and password for logging into this VM.

-When creating the VM, under the networking tab, allow the Virtual Network (Vnet) to generate before continuing.
+-When creating the VM, under the networking tab, allow the Virtual Network (Vnet) to generate before continuing.

-Then go on to create the 2nd virtual machine following the same steps for VM1 but this will be an Ubuntu computer.
+-Then go on to create the 2nd virtual machine following the same steps for VM1 but this will be an Ubuntu computer.

-In the Resource group tab select Vm1 to retrive the public IP address and copy it.
+-In the Resource group tab select Vm1 to retrieve the public IP address and copy it.

-Search Remote desktop in the windows search bar.
+-Search Remote desktop in the windows search bar.

-When remote desktop is launched paste the public Ip address and login with the username and password created in the virtual machine setup.
+-When remote desktop is launched paste the public Ip address and login with the username and password created in the virtual machine setup

 <img width="243" alt="Screen Shot 2024-01-17 at 11 19 45 PM" src="https://github.com/TakiraMcCoy/osticket-prereqs/assets/155402684/cd7fa8ab-960e-45b4-bd31-4782bd29d361">
 <img width="354" alt="Screen Shot 2024-01-17 at 11 20 12 PM" src="https://github.com/TakiraMcCoy/osticket-prereqs/assets/155402684/5df27984-411d-4952-9034-51a8bb253f69">